kh4vv/Data-Science-Project/Project1/Readme.md

+# Does Anyone Actually Study Physics in Colleges These Days?

-# BS and Ph.D. in Physics by Gender
+### Statistic of BS and Ph.D. in Physics from 1966 to 2020

 #### Motivation
 This project is from my personal interest.
 I always wonder how many students in colleges earn a degree in physics.